-Small changes you can make for a greener life

-Earth Day: How to be more eco-friendly in everyday life
+Climate change: How to be more eco-friendly in everyday life

 We've been hearing so much about climate change recently, and the facts don't look good.

-The evidence shows that, thanks to human activity, global temperatures are rising at a level which isn't sustainable for the environment to be able to survive.
+The evidence shows that, thanks to human activity, global temperatures are rising at a level which is no longer sustainable for the environment to survive.

-That's partly why there are people taking their clothes off in parliament and school kids going on strike.

-(Plus, when the nation's grandad David Attenborough starts talking, it's probably worth listening.)

-But it's difficult.
-We're being bombarded with scary stories and told that we must change our ways - and soon.
+A landmark report by UN scientists has been described as a "code red for humanity", as it details grim realities such as rising sea levels, and more intense and frequent heatwaves.

+A recent survey - which included over half a million 14 to 18 year olds - suggests people are in favour of policy changes to boost renewable power and sustainable jobs.

-So what can we actually do?
+But on an everyday level, what can we actually do?
 How can we make a difference when it seems like everything has a bad impact on the climate?

-Well, Radio 1 Newsbeat has been chatting to sustainable bloggers for tips on easy changes we can make to help reduce our impact.
+Radio 1 Newsbeat has been chatting to sustainable bloggers for tips on easy changes we can make to help reduce our impact.

 The first is not to beat yourself up if you forget your bag for life or your reusable cup - it will probably just add to your eco-anxiety.